- Oil Spill Prevention and Response – http://www.oilspillprevention.org/

 - Increase U.S. energy production by 3.5 million barrels of oil equivalent per day

-Even more jobs, energy and government revenue can be generated through greater development of oil and natural gas offshore Alaska, but president Obama placed much of the Alaska OCS under presidential moratorium before he left office.
+Even more jobs, energy and government revenue coud be generated through greater development of oil and natural gas offshore Alaska, but president Obama placed much of the Alaska OCS under presidential moratorium before he left office.

 - With over 65 years of experience operating in the Outer Continental Shelf, the oil and natural gas industry has a strong safety record, despite a work environment that often involves heavy equipment, hazardous materials, high temperatures and high pressures.
 Safety is our top priority, and we are constantly improving the technologies, standards and best practices, and programs that protect our workers and our environment.

 Oil and natural gas production off our Atlantic coast could be great opportunities for the various regions.
 Developing oil and natural gas in the Atlantic could put hundreds of thousands of Americans to work, make us more energy secure, and bring in needed revenue for the government.
 But none of these benefits will appear unless the federal government follows pro-development energy policies.

 In January 2015, the Obama administration proposed a new offshore leasing program that includes plans for minor development of the Atlantic OCS.
-While this plan represents a positive first step, it remains an inadequate measure toward unlocking the nation’s offshore energy potential.
-Despite overwhelming public support from Florida, Georgia, North Carolina, South Carolina and Virginia, just one lease sale is proposed in the Atlantic and would not happen until 2021.
-Furthermore, the ultimate likelihood of a sale in the Atlantic remains tenuous according to Interior Secretary Sally Jewell, who declared that the Atlantic lease area may be “narrowed or taken out entirely in the future.”
+Despite overwhelming public support from Florida, Georgia, North Carolina, South Carolina and Virginia, the Atlantic was removed form the leasing program.